Pickens, South Carolina: Historical attractions

-Jocassee Gorges, located about 30 minutes northwest of town, was recently named by National Geographic as one of the 50 Most Beautiful Places in the World.

 The Old Pickens Jail is one of the few remaining early jails in Piedmont, South Carolina.
 It was constructed in 1903 and served as a detention facility and offices and living quarters for the county sheriff.
 The building is on the National Register of Historic Places and now serves the community as a museum.

 Education

 The School District of Pickens County is headquartered in Easley, a neighboring city.
 The city itself contains three elementary schools, a middle school and a high school.